dr-xenia/computationalneurology/pages/join-our-team.md

 		<li>and related fields.</li>
 	</ul>

-<p>If you are interested, please send us an e-mail with your CV and a short statement of motivation.</p>
+<p>If you are interested, please apply via e-mail with your CV and a short statement of motivation (mail -ατ- computationalneurology.com).</p>

 <p></p>
 <b>Academic Staff</b>

 <p>Currently, we do not have any openings for research assistants or post-docs.
-If you would like to become a student assistant for the research group (master level), please contact us via e-mail with your CV and a short statement of motivation.</p>
+If you would like to become a student assistant for the research group (master level), please contact us via e-mail with your CV and a short statement of motivation (mail -ατ- computationalneurology.com).</p>
 <br><br>
 </div>